 So how do you compensate?
 Here’s a quick and easy guide to personalizing every interaction.

 Enrich contact information

 An email address alone offers very little information.
-At the start of every conversation, enrich the email address and collect a series of public data points about the person, including avatars, title and company, location, and associated social network URLs.
+At the start of every conversation, enrich the email address with social profile data and collect a series of public data points about the person – including avatars, title and company, location, and associated social network URLs.

 Creepy or manipulative?
 Not at all.
 This is simply making up for lost data.
 In the electronic context, we don’t have pleasantries (name, company, title, handshake, weather, etc.) like in personal meetings.
 The result is that we start most conversations with an information debt.
 Enriching their email address is the quickest way to make up for it.

 It’s important in more than just real estate.
 If the person is outside the United States (especially in a non-English speaking country), take greater care with word choice.
 Avoid idioms, slang, technical terms, or anything else that might not translate.
 During chats, open Google Translate in case you need it.
 Finally, a culturally appropriate greeting and farewell is always a nice touch (e.g., “Cheers” works well in many countries).

 Which brings us to…

 Don’t Cut the Niceties in the Name of Efficiency